Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Book a guided bike tour of Paris

-Along the way you will see monuments such as the Invalides, the Musée d'Orsay, Notre Dame Cathedral, the Louvre, the Grand Palais and the Eiffel Tower.
-You can choose to accompany your cruise with dinner on board or choose from various options and combinations.
-Here are the best options for cruises on the Seine.
+Along the way, you'll see monuments such as the Invalides, the Musée d'Orsay, Notre Dame Cathedral, the Louvre, the Grand Palais and the Eiffel Tower.

 Book a cruise on the Seine

-9. Take advantage of the clear skies to see Paris from above
+6. Take advantage of the clear skies to see Paris from above

-View from the Sacré Coeur Basilica| ©Carlos Pinto
+View from the Sacré-Coeur Basilica| ©Carlos Pinto

-View from the Sacré Coeur Basilica| ©Carlos Pinto
+View from the Sacré-Coeur Basilica| ©Carlos Pinto

 Book tickets for the Eiffel Tower

-10. Take a trip to Versailles and its gardens
+7. Take a trip to Versailles and its gardens

 Flowers and Trees| ©Gary Todd